oliverstickel/oliverstickel.github.io/index.md

 `2017-2020`
 **FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs digital fabrication in academic education.
 I developed the core idea for the project, led the proposal and was overall project manager as well as part of the operative team.
-*Federal Ministry of Education and Research, Germany, about 1.2m€.*
+*Federal Ministry of Education and Research, Germany, about 1.2m €.*

 `2016-2018`
 **YALLAH** - "You All Are Hackers" [was a student exchange project](https://yallah.exchange/).
 Students from Palestine and Germany visited each other for multiple stays and worked on socio-economical issues using "maker-methods".
 I had the project idea after my own visits to Palestine as a student, led the proposal and helped to recruit and set up the staff who took over the project.
-*German Academic Exchange Service (DAAD), Germany, about 225.000€.*
+*German Academic Exchange Service (DAAD), Germany, about 225.000 €.*

 `2016-2018`
 **ZEIT.RAUM Siegen** was a regional project to build a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for an installation in a local museum.
 I coordinated the ideation phase, wrote most of the proposals and was part of the negotiation team.
 Within the project, I built the first prototypes for model and wiki and recruited the staff who finished the project.
-*Regional societies, University of Siegen, other sources, Germany, about 190.000€.*
+*Regional societies, University of Siegen, other sources, Germany, about 190.000 €.*

 `2013 - today`
 **Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards being a founder and the world of fundraising.
 The project is still going and has become infrastructure.
-*Different calls for student projects, donations and other regional funding sources, about 100.000€ during the first 2-3 years (after that, funding strategies changed).*
+*Calls for student projects, donations, regional funding sources, about 100.000 € during the first 2-3 years (later, funding strategies changed).*

 `2012-2015`
 **CUBES**, research project on community-based innovation in software and usability for small and medium sized enterprises.
 I was involved as a student, then researcher and, in the end, as (interim) project manager for all aspects of the final reporting and project closing.
-*Federal Ministry for Economic Affairs and Energy, Germany, about 800.000€.*
+*Federal Ministry for Economic Affairs and Energy, Germany, about 800.000 €.*

+## Community roles

+I co-organized [Fab:UNIverse](fab-universe.de) multiple times and maintain its website (it's a conference for Fab Lab managers at universities).
+I've also (co-)organized a lot of different events, temporary (Maker)spaces and meetups such as the Usability Day Siegen (2014-2018).

+I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
+I've also occasionally been asked to fill roles in regional and national expert committees (mostly in relation to innovation and community spaces).

+As a researcher, I was reviewer/chair for conferences and journals like [CHI](https://dl.acm.org/conference/chi/proceedings), [JCSCW](https://www.springer.com/journal/10606), [C&T](https://dl.acm.org/conference/c-n-t) or [M&C](https://mensch-und-computer.de/).

 ## Teaching